matter-labs/zksync-era/core/lib/dal/README.md

   and as a part of the VM sandbox) etc.

 - `initial_writes`.
 Stores initial writes information for each L1 batch, i.e., the enumeration index assigned for each key.
-Used when generating L1 batch metadata in Metadata calculator and Commitment generator components.
+Used when generating L1 batch metadata in Metadata calculator and Commitment generator components, and in the VM sandbox in API server for fee estimation.

 - `protective_reads`.
 Stores protective read information for each L1 batch, i.e., keys influencing VM execution for the batch that were not modified.
 Used when generating L1 batch metadata in Commitment generator.